zer01one/fanny/README.md

 # funchero.js
-A library for writing functional code, simply put - funny :)
+A library for writing functional code

 ## Documentation